Warning - Do not overfill your sandbag

 Filling the Inner Bag

-- Unbuckle the two cross straps on the top of your bag (these are the only straps with buckles).
-Doing so gives you easy access to the top of the bag, where you'll find the heavy duty zipper running the length of the bag and concealed by a protective lip of fabric.
+- On the top of the bag, you'll find a heavy duty zipper running the length of the bag and concealed by a protective lip of fabric.

 - Unzip the main bag, and remove the internal filler bag.